 One of the most basic, yet classic food-and-drink pairings is wine and cheese.
 Sipping a tangy red or white between bites of a creamy, nutty cheese on a cracker is one of the most pleasant experiences around.
 That’s why freelance writer and wine lover Jace Shoemaker-Galloway created National Wine and Cheese Day on July 25.

 Now, we’re not talking just any wine and any cheese.
 Two-buck Chuck and sliced sharp cheddar on a Ritz while watching Netflix is fantastic, but it’s fun to broaden out and socialize.
 Make this a day to get together with friends, bring out some reds and whites, chiantis, ports, blushes, and champagnes along with Roquefort, Limburger, gorgonzola and mizithra, and have some fun!

-National Wine and Cheese Day - History
+National Wine and Cheese Day timeline

 Italy pulls ahead of France to produce the largest amount of wine — and becomes the world's largest exporter.

 Knowledge is power, and there are lots of ways to learn about what wine-and-cheese pairings you and others will enjoy.
 If you’re just getting started, Vinepair’s illustrated guide to pairing is a fun way to get going, and if you have some experience, you may want to dive into cheese expert Janet Fletcher’s sophisticated and extensive book Cheese & Wine: A Guide to Selecting, Pairing, and Enjoying.